Dynotum/mandala-game/README.md

 ## Frontend

 **Run Frontend**

+* If you do not want to install Node.js, nvm, neither Yarn or you do have a different versions.
+You can follow these steps in order to download and install these dependencies locally under the project.

 1. First, check our version of Node after installing it with nvm If the installation was successful, you should be able to run the following command.